About disks storage for Azure Windows VMs

 The temporary disk is labeled as the D: drive by default and it used for storing pagefile.sys.
 To remap this disk to a different drive letter, see Change the drive letter of the Windows temporary disk.
 The size of the temporary disk varies, based on the size of the virtual machine.
 For more information, see Sizes for Windows virtual machines.

 For more information on how Azure uses the temporary disk, see Understanding the temporary drive on Microsoft Azure Virtual Machines

 A data disk is a VHD that's attached to a virtual machine to store application data, or other data you need to keep.
 Data disks are registered as SCSI drives and are labeled with a letter that you choose.
-Each data disk has a maximum capacity of 4095 GB.
+Each data disk has a maximum capacity of 4,095 GB, managed disks have a maximum capacity of 32,767 GiB.
 The size of the virtual machine determines how many data disks you can attach to it and the type of storage you can use to host the disks.